 Politics is an inflammatory subject that people take personally.
+But more often than not, politics is the lot for career advice.
 Americans in general take criticism of their favorite candidate seriously.
 I watch the debates, speeches, and commentaries and as it has reinforced what not to do in the job search.
 One thing that stands out to me is that you can turn people on and off without having a conversation.

 Networking: Your hands say what your mouth won’t make clear